 2. I bring diversity to the ad campaign.

 No, I’m not talking about cultural or ethnic diversity.
-I’m pale af, duh!
-I’m taking about academic diversity.
+My skin is as white as my privilege.
+I’m talking about academic diversity.
 I am uniquely qualified to represent the university over a number of faculties and fields of study.
 I first enrolled in a creative industries degree with a film and television major, this quickly changed to an entertainment industries major with a film and tv minor.
 I then added a business degree (marketing major), before taking away CI entirely to only graduate with a marketing degree.

 Furthermore, have your ads ever featured someone with such diverse grades?
 I collected such a variety of marks, often in the same semester.
 This spread is exemplified by my final semester results.
 Diverse until the very end.